ACER continued

 The ideal plant.....

-There are literally hundreds of cultivars of Acer palmatum!
+There are literally hundreds of cultivars of Acer palmatum.
 I doubt that we will ever have them all, although my collection swells alarmingly every year!
-Indeed we have now dedicated a whole polytunnel to our stock plants!
-We are working to select a comprehensive range of garden worthy forms which together encompass almost every combination of leaf colour, stem colour and habit imaginable (and a great many which you would never imagine!)
-There really is a Maple to suit every one.
+We are working to select a comprehensive range of garden-worthy forms which together encompass almost every combination of leaf colour, stem colour and habit imaginable (and a great many which you would never imagine!)
+There really is a Maple to suit everyone.

 Although some do have attractive flowers and seeds, it is for their foliage that Acers are best known.
 Some have almost fluorescent pink or orange colours in spring as the new leaves unfold.
 Then, during summer there are yellows and greens, pinks or reds, and all manner of variegations from which to choose.
 Their vivid displays of colour in the autumn, however, must be second to none, with their incredible reds, oranges and yellows.